UC Master Gardeners, Santa Clara County, CA

 • Break the garlic head into individual cloves, taking care to retain the root callus and papery covering on each clove.
 Use the largest cloves for planting because larger cloves will yield larger bulbs.

-• Plant cloves 4–6" apart and 1–2" deep, with the root side down and the pointy tip up.
+• Plant cloves 4–6 inches apart and 1–2 inches deep, with the root side down and the pointy tip up.

 • Fertilize once after planting and again when the weather warms up in the spring.